 - The Impact Project Team changed members as needed to focus on increasing trust within the organization

-- The company went from 5 to 3 layers of management (keeping all employees and pay at current levels) this led to more autonomy and visible trust to complete great work
+- The company went from five to three layers of management (keeping all employees and pay at current levels)

-- Within one year the amount of sick days and calls off shift decreased by 47%
+- Within one year, the number of sick days and calls off decreased by 47%

 - The Medical Office contracted with three large HMO’s bringing in more business.

-- A re-evaluation of the employees showed work satisfaction & perception of trust increased at all levels.
+- A re-evaluation of the employees showed work satisfaction and perception of trust increased at all levels.

 What do you think?

-How are your policy & procedures written?
+How are your policy and procedures written?
 Are you creating a trust attracting company?
-In what ways might your work be better with higher trust?